secures92/open-rt-pen/README.md

-# open-weller-pen
+# open-rt-pen
-Another Weller RT Soldering Pen with USB-PD
+Another Soldering Pen for Weller RT tips with USB-PD